-The proposed street network will allow vehicular access throughout the Study Area as well as efficient and improved connections to existing roadways.
+The proposed street network will allow vehicular access throughout the study area as well as efficient and improved connections to existing roadways.
 The streets will have the minimum lanes necessary to process traffic demand.

-Figure 119.
-Opposite: Conceptual drawing of future Ellery Street extension with protected bicycle lanes and linear open space
+Figure 116.
+Opposite: Conceptual drawing of future Dorchester Ave with protected bicycle lanes and wider sidewalks

-Figure 120.
+Figure 117.
 Diagram of potential future protected bicycle lanes